LucasPickering/lucaspickering.me/site/posts/terra.md

 ![Runoff map](/assets/terra/runoff.svg)

 _In this map, green represents runoff flow while blue is collected runoff.
 So the greenest tiles will become rivers, while the bluest will become lakes.
-Black tiles have little to know runoff flow over them, and gray tiles are ocean._
+Black tiles have little to no runoff flow over them, and gray tiles are ocean._

 ### Step 4 - Assign biomes